GuyHasan/BCardServerProject/README.md

 -   "phone" must be a standard Israeli phone number
 -   "image/url" must be a standard URL
 -   You will need to provide a token to get an answer from this API
--   You need to be the registered user or Admin to get an answer from this API
+-   You need to be the registered user to get an answer from this API

 ```json
 {